samhedin/rustdoc-to-org/README.md

 * Make code not awful and not slow.
 * Pandoc seems to be keen on inserting extra linebreaks between sections.
 For example, there is an extra linebreak after each header.
 It would be nice to remove this.
 * There is a redundant title string before the actual Header title, which should be removed.
-* Examples should use rust syntax highlighting, but I could not figure out how to do it.
 * Fill out this list.

 All suggestions, comments and more are welcomed!